Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 1. Your game has a number of objects or systems that need to run simultaneously.
-2. Each object\'s behavior is mostly independent of the others.
+2. Each object's behavior is mostly independent of the others.
 3. The objects need to be simulated over time.

 ## Keep in Mind

 - Splitting code into single frame slices makes it more complex
 - You have to store state to resume where you left off each frame
 - Objects are updated sequentially.
-If objects rely on each other\'s state, this can end up in edge cases if both are updated at the same time.
+If objects rely on each other's state, this can end up in edge cases if both are updated at the same time.
 - Be careful modifying the object list while updating.
 - You can easily handle the case where objects are added to the end of the list, but not being removed.
-If you don\'t want to update dead objects, allow them to be labeled as `dead`.
+If you don't want to update dead objects, allow them to be labeled as `dead`.
 The update loop can skip over dead objects, and at the end of the loop, remove them.